octobercms/install/README.md

-# Installation Wizard for October CMS
+# Installation Wizard for October CMS v1.0

 The wizard installation will install the free version of October CMS (v1.0) for testing, trial and teaching purposes.
-To install the latest version of October CMS (v2.0+) please read the [documentation for installation instructions](https://octobercms.com/docs).

 1. Prepare a directory on your server that is empty.
 It can be a sub-directory, domain root or a sub-domain.
 1. [Download the installer archive file](https://github.com/octobercms/install/archive/master.zip).